 Slone Partners: You made an early decision to decentralize Slone Partners’ operations rather than creating a single headquarters.
 What drove that decision and how do you nurture the culture in a virtual company?

 Adam Slone: I would love to say it was planned, but it turned out to be an outcome of circumstance.
 I rented office space early on, but determined fairly quickly that it was both expensive and impractical.
 Our clients preferred meeting in their offices, or at a coffee shop or a restaurant, so our physical office space became unnecessary.
 Remember that these were also tight times economically, so I was focused on maximizing service for our clients while reducing our expenses.
 And in becoming a remote company we increased our time in the field.

 When you’re meeting clients on their ground, and meeting with candidates on neutral ground, you spend meaningful time building face-to-face relationships instead of spending energy managing an office and the associated infrastructure.
 Decentralizing, in that context, allowed us to focus more on the work and it also saved the team hours of commuting.

-Slone Partners: Slone Partners CEO Leslie Loveless and President Tara Kochis-Stach have been at your side for a long time.
-Tell us about your history with them, and what drove the decision to elevate the duo to being shareholders and your top executives.
+Slone Partners: Slone Partners CEO Leslie Loveless has been at your side for a long time.
+Tell us about your history with her, and what drove the decision to elevate her to being a shareholder and your top executive.

-Both Tara and Leslie are smart, caring, passionate people of great character.
-They have loved and protected the company and have consistently done amazing work on behalf of our clients.
-In the process, I have enjoyed watching them grow as professionals, set very high standards, and exceed even their own high expectations.
-Working with them and the rest of our team, nationwide, is the one thing I have loved most about our business.
+Adam Slone: Leslie is an extraordinary person.
+Leslie is a smart, caring, passionate person of great character.
+She has loved and protected the company and has consistently done amazing work on behalf of our clients.
+In the process, I have enjoyed watching her grow as a professional, set very high standards, and exceed even her own high expectations.
+Working with her and the rest of our team, nationwide, is the one thing I have loved most about our business.